MatthewFKline/ccdcVirusLab/README.md

 # CCDC Virus Lab

-build.py contains the code for building the digitalocean droplets.
+_build.py_ contains the code for building the digitalocean droplets and deploying the viruses on them.

-down.py destroys all of the created digitalocean droplets.
+_down.py_ destroys all of the created digitalocean droplets.

-index.html and server.py are the monitoring webserver (server.py also relies on redis).
+_index.html_ and _server.py_ are the monitoring webserver (_server.py_ also relies on redis).

+_deploy_scoreboard_droplet.py_ makes a digitalocean droplet and places the scoreboard server files on it.

+_provision_scoreboard_droplet_ sets up the scoreboard (should be run on the droplet created with _deploy_scoreboard_droplet.py_)

+_update_scoreboard_address_ rewrites the hardcoded IP addresses in each virus (NOTE: Need to a regex in this, currently relies on a non-sustainable placeholder)

-virus.py is an example virus.
+_virus.py_ is an example virus.

 All the directories contain each individual's virus.